 | rex [field=<field>] (?<field_name>”regex”)

-What is the Erex Command?
+What is the Erex Commands?

 The erex command allows users to generate regular expressions.
 Unlike Splunk’s rex and regex commands, erex does not require knowledge of Regex, and instead allows a user to define examples and counter-examples of the data that needs to be matched.

-| erex <field_name> examples="<example, <example>" counterexamples="<example, <example>"
+| erex <field_name> examples="<example, <example>" counterexamples="<example,<example>"

-Erex Command Syntax Example
+Command Syntax

 | erex Port_Used examples=”Port 8000, Port 3182”